 Christopher Raines has spent the last 20 years in custodial/facilities maintenance, 16 of those in a leadership role.
-For the last year, Chris has been at Cosumnes River Community College as the Director of Administrative Services.
-Chris oversees 21 buildings covering over 1 million square feet.
+For the last four years, Chris has been at Cosumnes River College as the Director of Administrative Services.
+Chris oversees 23 buildings covering over 1 million square feet.
 In 2016, while at Folsom Lake Community College, Chris launched a department-wide reorder of cleaning methods with green cleaning as the main focus.
 Folsom Lake College received an honorable mention for best new program in 2017 Green Cleaning Award for Schools and Universities.
 Chris is currently putting in place a similar program at Cosumnes River College with the goal of helping the other two colleges in-side Los Rios Community College District to adopt sustainable cleaning practices.

 Senior Director of Services, Facilities Management, University of Georgia